 How do we detect spam?

 We perform a number of checks on incoming messages to see if they're spam.
 Check out the technical detail if you're interested in learning more.

 If you get a spam message in your Inbox, help us out by selecting it and clicking the Report spam button.
 Every so often, it's a good idea to check your Spam folder to see if anything you wanted has been accidentally flagged as spam.
 If it has, select it and click the Not spam button so we can learn from the mistake (the message will be moved to your Inbox).

 There’s no way to use our spam reporting system directly from a mail client.
 Instead, you can create special folders in your account for us to scan once a day to learn spam and not spam.

 - Go to the Settings → Folders screen.

-- Click Show Advanced Preferences.
-Tick off the option for spam learning and set it to learn any new messages as spam.
-If you'd like, you can also set it to auto-purge after a certain number of days.
+- Click Show advanced preferences.
+Turn on the Scan this folder daily and learn any new messages option and choose as spam from the dropdown list.
+If you'd like, you can also set the folder to auto-purge after a certain number of days.

 - Click Save.

 Then, in your email client, move any spam emails you receive into that folder.
 They will automatically be fed to the our spam database (and later deleted, if you set the folder to auto-purge).